vinipanjos/netflixremake-android/README.md

 # NetflixRemake

-A java project based on the Netflix app
+A java project based on the Netflix app - JAVA